AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/developer-overview.md

 ## What does it all mean? {#what-does-it-mean}

-Now that we can edit the title of the teaser, let's take a moment to review what we have accomplished and how.
+Now that you can edit the title of the teaser, let's take a moment to review what you have accomplished and how.

-We have identified the teaser component to the Universal Editor by instrumenting it.
+You have identified the teaser component to the Universal Editor by instrumenting it.

 * `itemscope` identifies it as an item for the Universal Editor.
 * `itemid` identifies the resource in AEM that is being edited.
 * `itemtype` defines that the items should be treated as a page component (as opposed to say, a container).
 * `data-editor-itemlabel` displays a user-friendly label in the UI for the selected teaser.

-We have also instrumented the title component within the teaser component.
+You have also instrumented the title component within the teaser component.

 * `itemprop` is the JCR attribute which will be written.
 * `itemtype` is how the attribute should be edited.
 In this case, with the text editor since it is a title (as opposed to say, the rich text editor).